Henrrrryuan/DECO7381-Pitch/Project_14_Six_minus_one/docs/presentation-test-flow.md

 1. Open `History`.
 2. Show that both uploaded files appear.
 3. Use the search box to search `simple`.
-4. Click `Open` on one result.
+4. Click `View` on one result.

 Expected result:

 - History list updates
 - Search narrows the list
-- Clicking `Open` goes back to dashboard with that report loaded
+- Clicking `View` goes back to dashboard with that report loaded

 ## 5. Eye Project Test Flow